easolhq/easolhq.github.io/docs/reference/objects/product/variant/index.md

 {: .label .fs-1 }

 The initial stock for the variant, if the variant has unlimited inventory this will return `nil`.
+If this variant is accessed through an [experience date]({% link docs/reference/objects/product/experience_date.md %}), it will return the initial stock for the variant on the given date.
+If this variant is accessed independently or through a product, then it will return the initial stock for the default variant, managed in **Experience > Variants**.

 ## `variant.is_priced_per_person`
 {: .d-inline-block }